ISISComputingGroup/ibex_developers_manual/Keyence-LK-G.md

 To keep the process of scripting and user control simple, the device is put into measurement mode and will switch to communication mode (at the protocol level) when a set point is changed.
 The `MODE` record can be interrogated to determine the current operating mode for debugging.

+To stop the device from constantly switching modes, the scan rate for records that need Measure mode can be changed ([#7376](https://github.com/ISISComputingGroup/IBEX/issues/7376)).
+The default scan rate for these records is `5 second` and can be set to `Passive`.
+If new records are needed that use Measure mode, they can be added to the `seq` record `SCAN` so their scan rate can be controlled as well.

 # On IOC Start

 When the IOC device starts the device will be placed into Measurement mode.